-- The applicant must be admitted to Indiana University as a degree#seeking student and must submit official transcripts from other universities attended so that credits may be transferred. - The applicant must have a minimum Indiana University cumulative grade point average (GPA) of 2.7 on a 4.0 scale at the time of application.
+The applicant must be admitted to Indiana University as a degree#seeking student and must submit

+- official transcripts from other universities attended so that credits may be transferred. - The applicant must have a minimum Indiana University cumulative grade point average (GPA) of 2.7 on a 4.0 scale at the time of application.
 This does not include transfer or X'd courses. - 3.
 The following application requirements must be met by courses listed on the application to the nursing major on the Core Campus: English Composition, Introductory Psychology, Introductory Sociology, Human Anatomy and Finite Math.
-Additional courses to be entered on the application: These are to be selected from an approved list which may be campus-specific.
-The total number of credit hours used to meet the application requirements is typically 29-31 credits. - 4.
+Additional courses to be entered on the application: These are to be selected from an approved list which may be campus specific.
+The total number of credit hours used to meet the application requirements is typically 29-31 credits.
+At IUPUI: Speech; and additionally, one course from each of the following groups is to be entered on the application: Life & Physical Sciences, Cultural Understanding, Arts & Humanities.
+At IUB: 3-5 credit Critical/Analytical/ Science or Natural and Mathematical Science course; and additionally, three courses from the following groups are to be entered on the application: Social and Historical (maximum of 1 course); World Language/World Culture (maximum of 2 courses); and/or Arts and Humanities (maximum of 2 courses).
 Of the general education courses specifically required for application no more than three may be repeated to achieve a minimum grade of C (2.0).
 Over the course of the BSN degree program no more than two of the science/math courses (Anatomy, Physiology, Microbiology and Finite Math) may be repeated in order to achieve an acceptable grade.
 In the case of courses with a laboratory component, the didactic and lab are considered one course.
-The grade earned on the second attempt will be used for calculation of GPA for admission purposes.
-This policy relates to IU and transfer courses, and students who are not able to meet the minimum criteria are ineligible for admission consideration. - 5.
+The grade earned on the most recent attempt will be used for calculation of GPA for admission purposes.
+This policy relates to IU and transfer courses, and students who are not able to meet the minimum criteria are ineligible for admission consideration. - 4.
 The applicant must achieve a grade of C (2.0) or higher for each course and an application overall GPA of 3.00 in all nursing program requirements.
 This criterion also applies to any student wishing to transfer required courses from a university other than Indiana University.
 Applicants may use up to a maximum of 6 credits of Special Departmental (S) or Test (T) credit (e.g. Advanced Placement or departmental examination credit).
 No more than one Science/Math application requirement may be met with such credits, and no more than one of the remaining General Education requirements may be met with such credits.
-The Anatomy, Physiology, and Microbiology requirements must be met with graded college coursework, not by S or T credits.

-- 6. The applicant must complete all required course work by established deadline date.
+The Anatomy, Physiology, and Microbiology requirements must be met with graded college coursework, not by S or T credits. - 5.
+The applicant must complete all required course work by established deadline date.
 This includes independent studies, correspondence course work and courses for which students have received an incomplete (I).
-Students wishing to transfer required course work from a university other than Indiana University must be in good academic standing in that university (i.e., must not have been dismissed) and have achieved a grade of C (2.0) or higher in courses for which transfer is being requested. - As part of the application process the applicant must submit a Student Criminal Disclosure form to communicate any issues that would be documented on a national criminal background check.
+Students wishing to transfer required course work from a university other than Indiana University must be in good academic standing in that university (i.e., must not have been dismissed)

+and have achieved a grade of C (2.0) or higher in courses for which transfer is being requested.

+As part of the application process the applicant must submit a Student Criminal Disclosure form to communicate any issues that would be documented on a national criminal background check.